justinhchae/appleseed_public_arrests/README.md

 This data is a single table avaialble in either a zipped csv file or a pickle file (exported from the Python Pandas Library).
 Each row is an instance of an arrest that resulted in a charge.
 Each arrest has a field (column) that describes the arrested person, police, times, and the nature of the lead charge (charge 1) and follow-on charges if they exist (charge 2, charge 3, charge 4, etc).
 For this analysis, we focused on charge 1 and started charge 2 but have not completed analysis of multiple charges, yet.

 ![alt text](https://github.com/justinhchae/appleseed_public_arrests/blob/main/figures/Arrests_Distribution_3_Histogram.png?raw=true)

-### The fields in this data about the person include:
+### The fields in this data about the person include

 | race  |

 * Race is a string represented as a categorical data type.
 * Example: BLACK, WHITE HISPANIC, ASIAN / PACIFIC ISLANDER

 ![alt text](https://github.com/justinhchae/appleseed_public_arrests/blob/main/figures/Arrests_Charges_3_race.png?raw=true)

-### The fields in this data about the event include:
+### The fields in this data about the event include

 | district | beat  |